radiorabe/acr-loader/README.md

 # ACR Loader

-Loads data from ACRCloud's broadcat monitoring service and stores it in our ownCloud instance.
+Loads data from ACRCloud's broadcat monitoring service and stores it in our ownCloud instance and/or MinIO service.
 Runs as a cronjob and is scheduled to run once per day.

 ## Usage